tthebst/demoapp/README.md

 $ fly -h
 ```

-If you use a MAC and you get a popup message with "fly cannot be ioened because developer cannot be verified" close the popup and go to Settings->Security & Privacy -> General -> on the bottom click "allow Anyway" and retry to run the command above and click open.
+If you use a MAC and you get a popup message with "fly cannot be opened because developer cannot be verified" close the popup and go to Settings->Security & Privacy -> General -> on the bottom click "allow Anyway" and retry to run the command above and click open.

 Now you have to setup concourse such that you can use the CI/CD pipeline.
 You clone this repository and login your fly CLI.
 Follow the instruction on the screen.